 '''

+Dim iCount As Long

+Dim pName As IName

+Dim pGeoDs As IGeoDataset

+' ----- Open the workspace of specified dir -----

+Set pWsFact = New RasterWorkspaceFactory

+Set pWs = pWsFact.OpenFromFile(sDir,0)

 ' ----- Get all the datasetnames -----

 Set pEnumDNs = pWs.DatasetNames(esriDTRasterDataset)

 ' ----- Set SDERasteLoader -----

 Set pSDEConnection = New RasterSDELoader

 pSDEConnection.SDEWorkspaceName = pWKName

 pSDEConnection.SDERasterName = sSDERaster

 '----- Loop through all the datasetnames and mosaic them ------

 iCount = 0

 Set pDsName = pEnumDNs.Next

 Do While Not pDsName Is Nothing

-pSDEConnection.InputRasterName = sDir + "\" + pDsName.Name '--full
+pSDEConnection.InputRasterName = sDir + "\" + pDsName.Name

-path name --
+'--full path name --

 Set pSDEStorage = pSDEConnection

-' ----- Do not build pyramid until mosaic is finished -----
+' ----- Do not build pyramid until mosaic is finished ----

 pSDEStorage.PyramidOption = esriRasterSdePyramidDonotBuild

 Set pSDEServerOp = pSDEConnection

-' ----- Create the first one and mosaic the rest -------
+' ----- Create the first one and mosaic the rest ------

 if iCount = 0 then

 ' ----- Get spatial reference -----

 Set pName = pDsName

 Set pGeoDs = pName.Open

 Set pSDEStorage.SpatialReference = pGeoDs.Spatialreference

 ' ----- Create -----

 pSDEServerOp.Create

 Else

 ' ----- Mosaic -----

 pSDEServerOp.Mosaic

 End If

 ' ----- Get next datasetname -----

 Set pDsName = pEnumDNs.Next

 iCount = 1

-Loop
+good

-' ------ Build pyramid and calculate stats ------
+' ----- Build pyramid and calculate stats -----

 pSDEServerOp.
 ComputeStatistics

 pSDEStorage.PyramidOption = esriRasterSdePyramidBuildWithFirstLevel

 pSDEServerOp.BuildPyramids

 End Sub

 '''

+Data Viewing

-Data Viewing Rasters in a database behave the same as rasters in a file system, just as features in a database are treated similar to any other feature source.
+Rasters in a database behave the same as rasters in a file system, just as features in a database are treated similar to any other feature source.
 The difference is that you have to make a connection to the database in order to access the raster data in that database.